 Brightburn’s premise is not only highly creative but also deliciously dark.
 Exploring the destructive force of pre-teen emotions and vulnerability while dovetailing this with a classic horror template.
 However, Brightburn struggles to maximise the potential sitting behind the story.
 By dropping themes of childhood power, pre-teen angst and alienation in favour of a short runtime.
 Never allowing space to explore Brandon’s journey from child to teenage god: the transition from innocence to the evil far too quick and easy.

-Brightburn also owes a huge amount to The Omen 1976 and Omen II 1978, and interestingly its here were the film truly works.
-Director, David Yarovesky, and the screenwriters, Mark Gunn and Brian Gunn, effectively exploring the classic Omen premise.
-An adopted child’s true nature comes to light amidst a flurry of death and disaster.
+Aside from Superman, Brightburn owes a considerable amount to The Omen Trilogy, and it’s here where the movie excels.
+As Director, David Yarovesky, and the screenwriters, Mark Gunn and Brian Gunn, effectively explore the classic evil child premise.
+Where an adopted child’s true nature comes to light amidst a flurry of death and disaster.
 The child’s loving parents forced to face the horrific realisation that they have harboured a killer; the echo of the Thorn family journey clear.

 However, despite its solid horror credentials, Brightburn never quite manages to deliver the subversion of the Superman story it promises.
 Mainly due to a runtime that never allows for the character development needed.
-But this aside it does offer a well-crafted horror that has moments of pure genius in delivery.
-Dovetailing themes from The Omen into the comic book world while creating its own unique visual world.
-If given the opportunity this is a film that could create its own universe, and despite mixed reviews, it could be an interesting universe to visit again.
+But this aside it does offer a well-crafted horror that has moments of pure genius in delivery, dovetailing themes from The Omen into a unique comic book world.
+And given the opportunity, this is a world that could easily create its own dark universe.